Lesterpaintstheworld/terminal-velocity/extracted_requirements.md

 3. **Thematic Elements**: The narrative should explore themes such as AI autonomy, economic transformation, and human-AI relations.
 4. **Technical Accuracy**: The depiction of AI systems and economic theories must be credible and well-researched.
 5. **Engagement and Audience Connection**: The narrative should engage readers through relatable characters and compelling scenarios.
+6. **Actionable Requirements**: All extracted elements must be actionable and validated against the mission's success criteria.

 ### Implicit Requirements
 1. **Narrative Consistency**